kvalle/greetr/blogpost.md

 $ mkvirtualenv greetr
 ```

-Now we have a fresh virtual Python environment named `greetr`, which is the example application we'll be installing.
+Now we have a fresh virtual Python environment named `greetr`, which will hold the example application we'll be installing.
 Lets have a look at that next.

 ### The Example

-For purposes of this turtorial, I have created a simple example application.
+For purposes of this tutorial, I have created a simple example application.
 It is called Greetr, and is little more than a glorified "Hello World".
 It is, however, a working Python web app, written within the [Flask framework](http://flask.pocoo.org/).